hopegardenuk/hopegarden.uk/content/english/definitions.md

 ## 1. Community Assembly

-A Community Assembly is an effective and empowering way to build real participatory democracy into local decision making through a structured process.
-It  brings communities of interest together in inclusive decision making.
+A Community Assembly is an effective and empowering way to build real participatory democracy into local decision making through a structured process, bringing communities of interest together in inclusive decision making.

 The process provides a safe and equitable space with radical inclusivity, active listening and trust in the process at its foundations.
 Trained facilitators and note-takers support participants in coming to consensus on shared goals.

 ### 3 stage process